 Your academic record will be reviewed to determine your eligibility for admission to the university.
 Once it is determined that you are admissible, you will be considered for enrollment in the college of your intended major (read about college enrollment criteria).

-Non-academic factors may also be considered if:
+These non-academic factors may also be considered:

-- you have demonstrated outstanding talent in a particular area
+- outstanding talent in a particular area

 Admission to the university